-The foregoing statements are based on UK law and HMRC practice as known at the date of this Prospectus and are intended to provide general guidance only.
+The foregoing statements are based on UK law and HMRC practice as known at the date of this Prospectus, which is subject to change, are intended to provide general guidance only.
 Shareholders and applicants for Shares are recommended to consult their professional advisers if they are in any doubt about their tax position.
+No liability is accepted by the ACD for such interpretation.